Skip to main content

 • Gently support your baby’s neck, back and shoulders.
 This will allow them to tilt their head back easily.

 • Do not hold or cover the back of your baby's head.
-This can result in them pushing back or arching leading to a failed attachment to the breast.
-It is important to create space for baby to tilt head back without obstruction for a successful attachment.
+This can result in them pushing back or arching, leading to a failed attachment to the breast.
+It is important to create space for your baby to tilt their head back for a successful attachment.

 • Sometimes it helps to shape your breast, making sure your fingers and thumb are well back from the areola.
 This creates an oblong shape and allows your baby to attach easier to your breast.